TanyaGoel05/optimization-project/README.md

 - **Line.517** : Moved pizzasDiv to outside the for loop to avoid calling the dom repeatedly
 - **Line.552** : Use getElementsByClassName instead of querySelectorAll since Web API call is faster.
 - **Line.555** : Defined the variable "phase" outside the loop to avoid creating a new one repeatedly
+- **Line.560** : Created variable "calculated" instead of running "document.body.scrollTop / 1250" multiple times
-- **Line.558** : Save the array length in the variable "len", so the array's length property is not accessed to check its value at each iteration.
+- **Line.561** : Save the array length in the variable "len", so the array's length property is not accessed to check its value at each iteration.
-- **Line.582** : Initialize the variable "elem" outside the for-loop to prevent it is being created everytime the loop goes through
+- **Line.585** : Initialize the variable "elem" outside the for-loop to prevent it is being created everytime the loop goes through
-- **Line.585** : Changed "querySelector" to "getElementById" since Web API call is faster, and initialize the variable and store the reference outside the loop
+- **Line.588** : Changed "querySelector" to "getElementById" since Web API call is faster, and initialize the variable and store the reference outside the loop

-# TODO
-- updatePositions()